Luminar Technologies: 2020–present: Public offering and growth

 In March of 2022, Luminar announced acquisition of Freedom Photonics LLC, a manufacturer of high-performance semiconductor lasers and photonic integrated circuits, based in Santa Barbara, California.
 Freedom Photonics has developed a variety of high-performance semiconductor laser technology and products, including high brightness and output power aura semiconductor laser/amplifier technology.
 This acquisition has brought all three key technology pillars, ASICs, photodiodes and lasers in house and completed vertical integration of the core components of the lidar transceiver.

 In April of 2022, Nissan announced they would use Luminar technology to integrate advanced autonomous functionality in all their cars by 2030.

 In January 2023, Luminar announced the acquisition of Civil Maps, a 3D mapping data startup that intends to integrate into its Sentinel platform.
 The next month it acquired Seagate's lidar division to further its lidar production capabilities.

 In April of 2024, Luminar acquired EM4, a carveout out of Gooch and Housego, located in Bedford, MA.
 This business was added to other photonics businesses within Luminar Semiconductor, a wholly owned subsidiary by Luminar.

+In March 2025, Mark Rober released a video titled "Can You Fool A Self Driving Car?" comparing Luminar Technologies latest model to Tesla's self-driving capabilities.
+However the video was mired in controversy when it was revealed that the Luminar enabled car was driven by a Luminar employee, not self-driving, and the Tesla car did not have the FSD (Full Self-Driving) package enabled.
+In addition there are concerns that the 'test' was conducted multiple times, or that due to the cartoonish cut-out, Rober planned on hitting the wall with the Tesla.
+This video caused the stock to soar 27% when markets reopened on Monday, two days after the video was published.

-In May of 2025, Austin Russell has resigned from the company after a Board investigation related to ethics.
+In May of 2025, Austin Russell resigned from the company after a Board investigation related to ethics.
 He was replaced by Paul Ricci.

+In November 2025, Luminar was dropped by Volvo and will no longer feature any of their lidar sensor in the 2026 ES90 and EX90 models as standard equipment.
+In December 2025, shortly after the Volvo termination, Luminar filed for Chapter 11 bankruptcy, listing assets between $100 million and $500 million, and liabilities between $500 million and $1 billion.
+In February 2026, MicroVision acquired all remaining assets from Luminar Technologies for $33 million.